cvitolo/rnrfa/README.md

 The RNRFA package aims to achieve a simpler and more efficient access to data by providing wrapper functions to send HTTP requests and interpret XML/JSON responses.

+Please note that this project is released with a [Contributor Code of Conduct](rnrfa/CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ### Dependencies
 The rnrfa package depends on a number of CRAN packages.
 Check for missing dependencies and install them: